tenpy/tenpy/doc/intro/npc.rst

 A **qindex** is an index in the list of charge blocks for a certain leg.
 A **charge sector** is for given charge(s) is the set of all qindices of that charge(s).
 A leg is **blocked** if all charge sectors map one-to-one to qindices.
-Finally, a leg is **sorted**, if the charges are sorted lexiographically.
+Finally, a leg is **sorted**, if the charges are sorted lexicographically.
 Note that a `sorted` leg is always `blocked`.
 We can also speak of the complete array to be **blocked by charges** or **legcharge-sorted**,  which means that all of its legs are blocked or sorted, respectively.
 The charge data for a single leg is collected in the class :class:`~tenpy.linalg.charges.LegCharge`.